holodnyisiemens/report-service/README.md

 Email address is composed of RESPONSIBLE_NAME and EMAIL__RECIEVERS_DOMAIN from .env

 With Jenkins:
+1. Configure Jenkins credentials "Username with password" for API access
-1. Configure Jenkinsfile using template
+2. Configure Jenkinsfile using template
-2. Create a "Pipeline" job
+3. Create a "Pipeline" job
-3. Insert Jenkinsfile into the "Pipeline script" field
+4. Insert Jenkinsfile into the "Pipeline script" field
-4. Build it
+5. Build it